Greenhouse gas emission statistics - air emissions accounts

 Eurostat's air emissions accounts (AEA) are legally based on Regulation (EU) No 691/2011 on European environmental economic accounts.

 Eurostat calculates early estimates for greenhouse gases in air emissions accounts (timeliness: T+12 months).
-The developed methodology is based on the Proxy GHG inventories published by the European Environment Agency.
-In Figures 1, 2, 3 and Table 1 of this article, year 2019 data are the early estimates calculated by Eurostat.
+The developed methodology is based on the Approximated estimates for greenhouse gas emissions published by the European Environment Agency.
+In Figures 1, 2, 3 and Table 1 of this article, year 2021 data are the early estimates calculated by Eurostat.

 In AEA, the emissions data are organised by economic activity, using the NACE classification.
 This arrangement makes it possible to have an integrated environmental-economic analysis to supplement national accounts.
 The scope encompasses production by all businesses resident in the country, including those operating ships, aircraft and other transportation equipment in other countries.